jamesots/learnfpga/echotest/README.md

 This is a simple project which reads everything from the FTDI chip and echoes it back.
+It also displays each character in binary on the LEDs.

 You'll need to programme the EEPROM in the FTDI chip so that channel B is configured as an FT245 FIFO.
 I used the Windows FT_PROG programme, which was a pain because I had